auth0/docs/articles/extensions/custom-extensions.md

 Alternatively, you may host your files elsewhere and simply provide a link to the `webtask.json` file in the box (e.g. `http://example.com/webtask.json`).

-Once you have provided the link to your files and clicked _Create_, you will be prompted to install the extension.
+Once you have provided the link to your files and clicked _Continue_, you will be prompted to install the extension.
 If you would like to proceed, click _Install_.

 ![](/media/articles/extensions/custom/install-custom-ext.png)